pedroelbanquero/nos-carmichael-spell/README.md

 # PRIME PERIOD GRIMOIRE VOL. 2

-The present document try to probe how rsa is more easy to solve than factorizacion of semiprimes, with the NSS method (nos-santos spell)
+This explain how the nos santos fields works, with focus in compare RSA problem with factorization and calculate decimal expansion.
+All related

+Uses as a base RSA algorithm to check divisors of period in decimal expansion.

-The NSS method is a efficient way to calculate the N decimal expansion, for semiprimes .
+The NSF method is a efficient way to calculate the N decimal expansion, for semiprimes .

-The NSS method allow you to calculate the sum of factors in a efficient way, without knowing the prime factors, when de product of primes are NSS.
+The NSF method allow you to calculate the sum of factors in a efficient way, without knowing the prime factors, when de product of primes are in the field.

-The NSS method improves factorization methods for the most of small numbers and a big percentage of big numbers.
+The NSF method improves factorization methods for the most of small numbers and a big percentage of big numbers.

-The code of NOS-SANTOS SPELL has been writed in haskell language.
+The code of NOS-SANTOS-FIELD has been writed in haskell language.

 ## Grimoire basis spells